MartijnDwars/grading-tools/reporter/README.md

 ```
 Reporter local <solution> <project> [options]
 Reporter remote <solution> <project> <organisation> <repository> <branch> [options]
+Reporter merge <branch>

 Options:
   -g --grade    Create detailed report
-  -d --dryrun   No GitHub interaction (only available in remote command)
+  -d --dryrun   No GitHub interaction (only available in 'remote' and 'merge' command)
 ```

-Two commands are supported: `local` and `remote`.
-Both commands require the path to the solution and project as the first two arguments.
+Three commands are supported: `local`, `remote`, `merge`.
+The first two require the path to the solution and project as the first two arguments.
 In the remote command the project path is taken to be relative to the root of the repository.
+The `merge` command will merge all open PRs for the given branch without grading.

 ### Example